jort-dev/advertisement-uploader/README.md

 * Second line: asking price
 * Remaining lines: description

+## Running
+Activate the virtual environment you created (see the _Installing_ instructions below)
+Run the program with `python uploader.py`.
+The program asks for one or more folders which have the structure as defined above.
+Then it will then enter the details on the advertisement site.
+After entering, you review/edit the details and **press upload yourself**.
+The program will then continue to the next.

 ## Installing
 Have the latest [Chrome browser](https://www.google.com/chrome/) installed.
 Have the latest [Python version](https://www.python.org/downloads/windows/) installed, with python.exe added to the PATH.